Maca Benefits Explored: How This Superfood Enhances Your Well-Being

 Yellow maca is the most common variant of the three and is traditionally known as classic maca.
 Mild in flavour, it's also the least potent and expensive option, making it a great choice if you're new to maca and are looking for a natural way to improve your general health.

 It's highly regarded for its adaptogenic properties and is packed with B vitamins which can enhance energy levels.
-Yellow maca also helps the body adapt to stress, reducing stress-induced inflammation and contains flavonoids, helping to improve anxiety and depression and boost mood and overall well-being.

 How to use and get the most out of maca